flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Open questions
         - Does abra make it so that we don't need ansible?
             - Likely.
+        - Cloud init should be able to seed a machine with docker/docker swarm.

 ## [[2023-01-30]]
 - Location: https://meet.mayfirst.org/social-coop-tech